AtangfMokamogo/korria-cms/README.md

 ---
 ## :exclamation: ```NOTE TO ALX REVIEWER```
 > This Project is an initial test implementation of the **Headless CMS**.
-While the functionality discussed in this document is works as expected, There were some noticeable pain points during development that kept the API implementation at a minimal state.
+While the functionality discussed in this document works as expected, There were some noticeable pain points during development that kept the API implementation at a minimal state.
 That being said, i found it necessary to begin the project on a new slate.
 Please see attached github repo below to view the progress of **Korria Version 2**

 ###### [Korria-CMS Version 2 Repo](https://github.com/AtangfMokamogo/korria-cms-2.0)